FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/3D-Sketching.md

 ### 3D Sketch and Drag Face

 Placing primitives is a fast way to get started, but the real power of FormIt is the ability to sketch in 3D.
-You got a sneak peak at the power of the snapping system when you used the Rotate tool in the last exercise.
-If you did not complete the last section, download and open the **farnsworth01.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).
+You got a sneak peek at the power of the snapping system when you used the Rotate tool in the last exercise

+If you did not complete the last section, download and open the **farnsworth01.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442)

 #### Drawing Lines